 How can I get the best medical care?
 We encourage families to talk to one another and discuss the types of care preferred in times of serious illness.
-These conversations can decrease the stress and burden that adult children feel when difficult decisions have to be made in times of crisis or when loved ones are unable to make decisions for themselves.
+These conversations can decrease the stress and burden that family members feel when difficult decisions have to be made in times of crisis or when loved ones are unable to make decisions for themselves.
 Having a plan in place in case of emergencies means that everyone has the information to make the most thoughtful decisions.

 Is talking about serious illness or cancer bad luck?
 No. Unfortunately, people become ill even if they do not think or talk about it.
 Health care professionals believe that discussing and planning for serious illness leads to better care and more control for you and your family.
 Speaking openly about illness leads to better decisions and better quality of life.

+How do I start to think about the kind of health care I want?
 Many people choose to speak with their family, friends, their health care team or spiritual leaders when trying to decide the type of care they would want.
 It is equally helpful to think about the medical care a friend or loved one received at the end of life and consider what you valued about their care.

 Here are some possible questions that might be helpful in starting these types of conversations with your loved ones:

 What does good quality of life mean to you?

-- How important is it to you to remain independent?
+How important is it to you to remain independent?

-- Are you concerned about letting another adult make medical decisions for you if you are unable?
+Are you concerned about letting another adult make medical decisions for you, if you are unable?
 What worries you most?

-- Are there any medical treatments you would surely want when facing the end of life?
+Are there any medical treatments you would surely want when facing the end of life?
 Any treatments you might refuse?

-- What role do you want your family to have in making decisions about your health care?
+What role do you want your family to have in making decisions about your health care?

 If your family wants to protect you from receiving information, should the medical team honor these wishes?

-- What does “dying with dignity” mean to you?
+What does “dying with dignity” mean to you?

-- What does “dying a peaceful death” mean to you?
+What does “dying a peaceful death” mean to you?

-Online Resource: The Conversation Project (www.theconversationproject.org) can provide additional resources for you and your loved ones.
+Online Resource: The Conversation Project can provide additional resources for you and your loved ones.